 Pites, or pies

-Made with phyllo or a light bread covering, depending on what regional style of pita you are eating, these pies can be filled with anything from spinach, chicken, and cheese.
-These are just some of the more popular options — there are even more varieties to select from.
+Made with phyllo or a light bread covering, depending on what regional style of pita you are eating, these pies can be filled with anything from spinach to chicken and cheese.
+These are just some of the more popular options, but there are even more varieties to select from.

 Try flaming saganaki, or feta, graviera, kefalotyri or kefalograviera, just to name a few delicious Greek cheeses.